top of page

 Going clothes shopping can sometimes feel like the worst thing ever.

-One minute you’re giddy with excitement at the idea of finding the perfect outfit to woo your boo and the next you’re crying in the dressing room because the zipper won’t zip.
+One minute you’re giddy with excitement at the idea of finding the perfect outfit to woo your boo and the next, you’re crying in the dressing room because the zipper won’t zip.
 Yikes.
 Been there, done that.

 Here are 10 tips to make clothes shopping less stressful